radredgreen/frsky_flasher/README.md

 # Cable
 To use this, you'll need to build or buy a cable
 * Frsky sells a stk cable which I believe presents itself to linux as a serial port which can be used with this software
 * You can build a converter as described here: https://hackaday.io/project/27894-frsky-smartport-inverter.
-This was the path I choose but the selection resistors and supply voltages seemed finicky.
+This was the path I choose since the R9MM has an inverted s.port the selection resistors and supply voltages seemed finicky.
 I ended with a 22k pull up resistor to 5 volts.
 * You can build a converter as described here: https://www.rcgroups.com/forums/showthread.php?2204986-Update-FrSky-XJT-module-with-FTDI-cable-and-diode.
-I would recommend this method, especially if you already have an FTDI serial adaptor.
+I would recommend this method if you have a device that uses a non-inverted sport.

 # Usage
-Install PyCRC: pip install PyCRC
+Install PyCRC: pip install pythoncrc

 Install PySerial: pip install PySerial

-Download frsky firmware (.frk file) for your device Connect programming cable
+Download frsky firmware (.frk file) for your device

+Connect programming cable

 Execute: ./frsky_flasher.py firmware.frk /dev/ttyUSB0

 # Testing